wjoe2046/unit-12-testing/README.md

 - [ ] Refactor `index.js` (the express server file) to use the new asynchronous db functions correctly
 - [ ] As you refactor, run your unit tests often in order to verify that your refactored code works.
 By the end, all tests should be green again!

-## Extension Challenges
+A user reported a new bug!
+Unfortunately, all they said was "the Sync button is broken."
+Your tests have already confirmed that the server and database handle the sync feature correctly, so it has to be something on the front end.
-- [ ] It would've been really useful to have tests in place for your weekly assessments.
-Choose a previous assessment to get experience in setting up tests from scratch.
-Your tests should ensure that the specs outlined in the assessment readme are being adhered to.
+- [ ] The sync button is simple, but there are a number of Redux actions that may have influence on whether or not synced state is true.
+Update your reducers tests so that for each action we can confirm that the "synced" property is being set correctly.
 - [ ] Add an npm script that uses `eslint` to lint your code.
 An `.eslintrc` file configured with the airbnb style guide has been provided (we've loosened the rules a bit).
 - [ ] Modify the `npm test` script so that it **lints** your code in addition to running the other tests.
 If there are any lint errors, the test should be counted as a failure.
 - [ ] Fix any lint errors that the lint script found so that your tests pass again.
-- [ ] Set up [snapshot testing](https://jestjs.io/docs/en/snapshot-testing.html) to further prevent regressions
+- [ ] It would've been really useful to have tests in place for your weekly assessments.
+Choose a previous assessment to get experience in setting up tests from scratch.
+Your tests should ensure that the specs outlined in the assessment readme are being adhered to.